pshampanier/libpqmxx/help/api.md

 A `date` value.

 This struct can be used set a date parameter when calling execute, or to get a date value from a [Row](#classdb_1_1postgres_1_1_row).
-An alternative for date parameters is to use a date literal with an explict cast of the parameter.
+An alternative for date parameters is to use a date literal with an explict cast of the parameter in the sql command.

 ```cpp